Khanhoo: Scores

 In a game of less than 5 players, the best possible hand would score 29 points (besides 5 for full hand): double khanhoo (15 points), any Double Triplet (10 points) and any one of the Royal Groups (4 points) equals 29 points.

 The smallest possible score would be 2: Two sequences of 9 and 6 cards or two of 8 and 7 cards respectively.
 Though sequences score so little they are of great use in filling a hand.
 Not only does a long sequence take up a large proportion of the 15 cards, but a sequence of more than 3 cards is exceedingly useful, as either a card can be thrown away in order to declare full hand, or used in a triplet, without spoiling the sequence.

-game for money
+Playing for money

 At the close of a game players may pay or receive the difference between their scores, as at Skat.
 Thus if A wins with 52 when B stands at 49, and C and D at 47 each, A receives 3 from B and 5 each from C and D, or 13 in all - B 2 each from C and D, 4 in all, less their 3 paid to A, or a net sum of 1.
 C and D pay in all 7 each, 5 to A and 2 to B, receiving nothing, as they tie for last place.
 Points may be anything, from counters to bank notes.